neelsmith/latin101/F20/ghpages/assignments/verbs/exercise/index.md

 # Verbs: self-correcting exercise

-Vocabulary to memorize:
+Verbs to memorize:

 - dō, dare, dedī, datus
 - dūcō, dūcere, dūxī, ductus
 - faciō, facere, fēcī, factus  and its compound
     - interficiō, interficere, interfēcī, interfectus

-## Two deeds of Hercules
+## Three stories about Hercules

 | The mares of Diomedes | Cerberus | Punishment for the theft of the Delphic tripod |